Exploring Anisotropic flow via the Boltzmann Transport Equation Employing the Tsallis Blast Wave Description at LHC energies: Formulation

 \subsection{Anisotropic flows in Boltzmann transport equation (BTE) using Relaxation time approximation (RTA)}

-In the arena of high-energy heavy ion collisions, the anisotropic flow's enigmatic dance offers insights into the complex interplay of particles amidst extreme conditions as described in the introductory section.
+In the arena of high-energy heavy ion collisions, the study of anisotropic flow offers insights into the complex interplay of particles amidst extreme conditions as described in the introductory section.
 These asymmetric flow patterns, mirroring the collision's initial geometry and subsequent dynamics, hold keys to understanding the transport properties of the medium created in the heavy-ion collision.
 Navigating this intricate landscape, the Relaxation Time Approximation (RTA) within the venerable Boltzmann Transport Equation (BTE) emerges as a powerful tool.

-The RTA refines this equation, simplifying intricate interactions through a relaxation time parameter.
+The use of RTA in BTE simplifies intricate interactions through a relaxation time parameter.
 This partnership unveils how particles approach equilibrium after interactions.
 The BTE- RTA duo shines a light on the interplay of scattering, relaxation, and viscosity.
 This mathematical union not only aids the interpretation of experimental results but also unravels transport coefficients' significance.
 This endeavour delves into RTA within BTE, focusing on anisotropic flow.
 We decipher intricate relationships geometry, relaxation, and flow emergence through theoretical discourse and analytical tools.
 Our aim is to deepen the understanding of the medium formed in heavy-ion collisions, refine theory, and guide experimental inquiry.

 The BTE in general can be written as:

 The distribution of particles denoted as $f(x, p, t)$ depends upon the position, momentum, and time.
 Here, $\vec{v}$ represents velocity, while $\vec{F}$ stands as the external force.
 The notations $\nabla_x$ and $\nabla_p$ denote partial derivatives concerning position and momentum, respectively.
 The term $C[f]$ embodies collision interactions between the probing particles and the medium.
 Previously, the Boltzmann Transport Equation (BTE) within the Relaxation Time Approximation (RTA) framework has been employed to investigate various phenomena.
 These include the temporal progression of temperature fluctuations in non-equilibrium systems~\cite{Bhattacharyya:2015nwa}, analysis of elliptic flow of identified hadrons~\cite{Tripathy:2017nmo,Younus:2018mrk} as well as the assessment of $R_{AA}$ for diverse light and heavy flavors, at energies pertinent to the Large Hadron Collider (LHC)~\cite{Tripathy:2016hlg}.